 Dr Martin Scott is a Lecturer in Media and International Development in the School of International Development (DEV).
-He is author of Media and Development (Zed Books, 2014) and has written academic articles and book chapters on the subjects of celebrities and development, representations of Africa, mediated cosmopolitanism and the role of popular culture in politics.
+He is author of Media and Development (Zed Books, 2014) and has written academic articles and book chapters on the subjects of humanitarian journalism, celebrities and development, representations of Africa, mediated cosmopolitanism and the role of popular culture in politics.
 He is currently the principal investigator of an AHRC funded research project on humanitarian journalism.
 See ‘research’ tab for further details.

 He teaches on courses in media, politics and development at undergraduate and postgraduate level and directs the MA in Media and International Development and the new BA in Media and International Development.
 In 2017 he won the UEA Transforming Education Award for Inspirational Teaching and he has previously been awarded a UEA Excellence in Teaching award and a UEA award for Community and Public Engagement.

 Dr Scott has produced a number of reports, guidelines and evaluations for organisations including UNESCO, the UK Department for International Development (DFID), the International Broadcasting Trust (IBT), the Commonwealth Broadcasting Association (CBA) and Mediae.